 HUM 3150 INTRODUCTION TO FILM ART 3 credits

 A survey of past and present films with particular emphasis on the elements of form and style.
 A history of film and survey of genres and styles is included.
-Prerequisite: 60 credit hours completed

 HUM 3200 CRITICAL APPRECIATION OF THE ARTS 3 credits